70.19% of Aussies have a credit card, according to a study by Finder.com.au, owing around $32 BILLION! It equates to around $4,200 per card.

 – Use a 30-day list for impulse buys.
 Instead of buying whatever it is you want, put it on a list and 30 days later if you still want it, work it into the budget.

 Remember, something on sale doesn’t save you money if you didn’t need that item!
 It cost you money instead.

-8.)
-Deal with your debt collectors
+8. Deal with your Debt Collectors

 My dad was a debt collector years ago and gave me some tips, plus there are tips from other professionals and personal experience (I have helped various friends and family deal with debt collectors).

 You do not want to spend your future paying for stuff you bought yesterday!